Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/adobe-target-release-notes.md

 ### Android Target 1.2.8

-* Added support for sending the click conversion A4T payload to Adobe Analytics for A4T-enabled Target activities when the `clickedLocation` API is called.
+* Added support for sending the click conversion A4T payload to Adobe Analytics for A4T-enabled Target activities when the `locationClicked` API is called.

 ## August 5, 2021